 When implementing any form of exercise, if you are working on muscular performance and cardio/endurance in the same day, you should always perform the endurance portion last.
 This will ensure top muscular performance and strength gains in the beginning and will increase calories burned in the end.
 The absolute best exercise routine would break up the muscular performance and the endurance components between days, allowing you to focus on each aspect separately for best results.

 Muscular power, displayed in the above routine, is just one component of muscular fitness.
-You can also work on overall strength.
-This would include longer bouts of moderate- to high- intensity swimming versus short bouts of high intensity swimming, but should still increase in difficulty with each bout.
+If you aim to work on overall strength, include longer bouts of moderate- to high- intensity swimming versus short bouts of high intensity swimming.
 For example, 100-meter freestyle sprints at 50-100% speed/intensity.

 Remember, everyone’s body responds differently to exercise.
 Your program should be based on your skill level and desired results.
 Once you begin seeing yourself adapting to your swim fin routine, mix it up.
 Change your tempo, style and type of swim workout to ensure continued positive adaptations.